- Sway Newsletter - 26th May 2023 5th June 2023

 Competitive sports are encouraged with children participating against each other, against other local schools and in area tournaments in School teams.

 We offer a wide range of extra-curricular activities that are usually held after school.

-The school has a programme of Personal, Social and Health Education which includes units of sex education.
+The school has a programme of Relationship and Sex Education.
 Human reproduction is covered in the context of secure, loving family relationships, the teaching about which is matched to the growing awareness and understanding of the children in Years 3 – 6.
 When these particular units come around, parents will be notified by letter in advance and have the opportunity to discuss any aspects with the teacher.